Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 internal states, allowing the vast number of parameters that occur in big models to be managed (TensorFlow, 2019).
-The framework was created in C++ (and CUDA-C), but it is now accessible in several programming languages, including C# and Java; however, it is most commonly used through Python language integration.
+The framework was created in C++ (and CUDA-C), but it is now accessible in several programming languages, including C# and Java; however, it is most used through Python language integration.

 They often don't work directly with TensorFlow but rather with Keras, a higher-level software package that was not originally made for